Accountability Counsel Five-Year Strategy

 Accountability Counsel’s Mission and Theory of Change

 Accountability Counsel amplifies the voices of communities around the world to protect their human rights and environment.
 As advocates for people harmed by internationally financed projects, we employ community driven and policy level strategies to access justice.
+We pay particular attention to the rights of women, girls, and other marginalized groups.

 Our model uses a high-leverage point of influence – the accountability offices tied to international investments – to give communities a voice in the decisions affecting them.
 It recognizes that this strategy is most likely to succeed when it is supporting wider campaigns.
 The ultimate impact we seek through our theory of change is that: (1) communities can take part in decisions that affect them and secure remedy to realize rights; (2) effective and robust accountability systems deter abuses; and (3) international institutions and corporations respect communities and prevent abuses.